-Line items generally include material, labor and equipment details and can be found within the line-item properties.
+Line items generally include material, labor and equipment (as applicable).
+Details of each applicable component can be found within Item Properties in CoreLogic Estimate[TM].

 These details are designed to identify the materials used, waste amounts, labor rates, labor productivity and equipment included.
-Although not routinely required, these components are editable, allowing estimators to customize pricing details.
+When necessary, these components are editable, allowing estimators to customize pricing details based on unique job requirements.

-Material details show the material description, the material cost priced per typical unit purchased, the gross coverage, the typical waste, the net coverage after waste has been subtracted, and the resulting materials price.
+Material details show the material description, the material cost priced per typical unit purchased, the gross coverage, the typical waste, the net coverage after waste has been subtracted, and the resulting materials price based on unit of measure.

-Labor costs are displayed as fully burdened billing rates.
-These rates include the base wage and the additional related costs.
+Labor costs are displayed as fully burdened billing rates, excluding any costs related to material markup.
+These rates include the base worker wage plus all related costs .
 Labor productivity descriptions include an explanation of the work as well as specifying the laborer or crew expected to perform the work.
-These descriptions will also state the average cost per hour, define the expected productivity, and will also quote the resulting cost per unit.
+These descriptions also state the average cost per hour, define the expected productivity, and display the resulting cost per unit of measure.

-Equipment details show the cost to rent equipment, the amount of work that can be performed with the equipment in a defined period, and the resulting unit price.
+Equipment details show the cost to rent equipment, the amount of work that can be performed with the equipment in a defined period, and the resulting cost.